Making the Right Refrigerant Choice

 2. The use of mildly flammable refrigerant is new in commercial chiller applications.
-Safety standards and building codes must be finalized so customers know how to safely install and use the equipment.
-These standards still need to be finalized to minimize risk.
+All safety standards and building codes need to be finalized so customers know to how safety install and use equipment.
+These standards will minimize risk.

 3 THINGS TO KNOW ABOUT COST

 1. Next generation refrigerants are more expensive.
-Today, chemically complex refrigerant alternatives like HFO blends are more expensive than HFCs, and it is expected that even years from now they will still be 4-6 times more expensive than today’s HFC prices.
+Today, chemically complex refrigerant alternatives like HFO blends are more expensive than HFCs, and it is expected that these alternative will remain more expensive than today’s HFC prices for years to come

 2. These refrigerants can drastically impact equipment costs.
-Some refrigerant alternatives negatively impact capacity and efficiency when dropped-in.
-To overcome these impacts, costly changes to equipment must be made, like increased compressor size, increased condenser size and/or increased refrigerant charge.
+Some refrigerant alternatives negatively impact capacity and efficiency when just dropped-in.
+To overcome these impacts, costly changes would be made, like increased compressor size, increased condenser size and/or increased refrigerant charge.

 3. Additional expenses are associated with the use of mildly flammable refrigerants.
-Even if applied safely, these fluids require special handling, training and insurance, which all add cost.
+Even when applied safely, these fluids require special handling, training and insurance, which adds cost.

 3 THINGS TO KNOW ABOUT REGULATIONS.